 Rinse beans and place them in deep pot with the butter and at least 2 TBLS of salt.
 Fill the pot with water about 2 to 3 inches above the beans.
 You can add more water if needed during the cooking process.
 Bring pot to a boil.

 Once pot comes to a boil, turn the heat down to a fast simmer.
 Allow to simmer for about an hour or until the beans become tender.
 Keep watch to see if you need additional water and taste for salt.
 The dried beans tend to be able to handle a lot of salt, so don’t hesitate when it comes to adding salt.
 Try not to overcook the beans, you want them to be tender, but still have texture.
 When the beans are almost finished, add the ham.
+I love using one of these small, boneless hams from Hormel.
 You are really only heating up the ham, as it is fully-cooked.
-Enjoy and let me know if I brought you to the other side!
+Enjoy my Lima Bean Soup!
+Let me know if I brought you to the other side!